SDSU offers a variety of academic scholarships. Awards are based on academic achievement, activities participation and leadership.

 Current SDSU Students

 Fill out the continuing student scholarship application each year to deem your eligibility for SDSU scholarships.
-The 2018-2019 scholarship application will be available in December.
+The 2018-2019 scholarship application is available now.
 Log on to your MyState to complete and submit the application.

 If you are experiencing technical difficulties, please contact the Financial Aid and Scholarship Office at 605-688-4695 or email the Scholarship Office at email@example.com.